CONECA now offers our Attribution Service for

 We appreciate your patience as we reorganize and create a new management system for the CONECA Master List and look forward to helping you identify your varieties and errors.

 Attribution fees are $4 per coin for CONECA members.
-Non-members will be contacted by an examiner for current prices.
-All prices will include return postage & insurance.
+Non-member prices are higher.
+Cost of return postage & insurance are extra.

 When sending coins, pack them carefully and ship through the U.S. Postal Service by insured or registered mail with the proper amount of insurance.
 Do not ship by certified mail that provides no insurance.